valo/node_mini_chat/README.md

 ## Note:

-I need to add in the timestamp checking for last polled so the server can return any messages that were created between long-poll requests.  *Eh*.
-This is just a proof-of-concept to show off the push workflow without additional cruft.
+There is no persisted store for the information in here, or any authentication.
+We just make sure that no two sessions are trying to use the same nick at the same time.
+Session is really just a shared secret.